hire faq

 Please see either the Fender Rhodes, Wurlitzer, or Clavinet service pages for detailed pricing.

-How often should I get my Rhodes/Wurlitzer/Clavinet serviced?
+How often should I get my electric piano serviced?

 It varies – the great thing about Rhodes, Wurlitzers, Clavinets and other electric pianos is that they are usually pretty low maintenance.
 Unlike an acoustic piano, they don’t need regular tunings and servicing which can save a lot of money.
 A Rhodes with regular use in a recording studio or rehearsal space might need an on-site tune up every 2/3 years, and some repairs or replacement parts every 5 years or so.